learn-co-students/nyc-web-100818/03-object-oriented-relationships/README.md

   * we created classes
   * we created instances of classes
   * we created instance and class methods
+  * we used `attr_` macros for getters and setters
   * we looked at `self`
 * Learn about object oriented relationships driven via _deliverables_!
+  * Define terminology
+  * Introduce new concepts
+  * Convert those concepts to code
+  * Test!

+### Define

+* Model
+* Domain
+* Domain modeling
+* Relationships
+  * One to many relationship
+  * Many to many relationship

+_Why do we care so much about codifying and being really specific about the terminology of has-many/belongs-to?_ The terms are very powerful because we can use the same idea to describe relationships across many different types of domains.
+The relationship between artist and song, is the same as book and author, user and tweets, etc.

+* Schema
+* Single Source of Truth

 ### Deliverables